 - In-Flight Entertainment (IFE) and Connectivity Systems

 - Electronic Flight Bags (EFB)- an electronic information management device that helps flight crews perform flight management tasks quickly and efficiently.

 - Cabin crew devices

 Neural Guard – Our vision

-Neural Guard is a dynamic technology company constantly developing Artificial Intelligence-based auto-detection solutions for the security screening market.
-We want to cultivate a dynamic security operation where technology can be effectively deployed to maximise the efficiency, accuracy, and throughput of the baggage screening process.
+Neural Guard is a dynamic technology company continually developing Artificial Intelligence-based auto-detection solutions for the security screening market.
+We want to cultivate an active security operation where technology can be effectively deployed to maximise the baggage screening precision, efficiency and throughput.

-If you have any enquiries, please don’t hesitate to contact us!
+If you have any enquiries or require more information, please don’t hesitate to contact us!